-Along with the rest of the world, we’ve seen some dramatic changes here in New Zealand over the last few weeks.
+Along with the rest of the world, we’ve seen some dramatic changes here in New Zealand in 2020.

 Our Prime Minister Jacinda Ardern directed that everyone self-isolate for four weeks to stop the spread of COVID-19.
 That means that aside from essential services supplying necessities like food, medicine and healthcare, everyone else is staying home.
 Our borders are closed and schools have moved to e-learning.
 We only have in-person contact with those in our household “bubble”, and where possible people are working from home.